dsliwka/maketables/README.md

 # MakeTables

 A Python package for creating publication-ready tables from statistical models and descriptive statistics.
+To get started, check out the [Getting Started Notebook](getting-started.ipynb).

 ## Overview